dmitryr117/basic-rust-blockchain/Notes.md

 - Need to encode - decode - hash - unhash. for any data that has to be hashed to avoid issues such as HashMap out of order problems.

+Still have issue with output map generation.
+It does not use calculated wallet balance, but initial balance somewhere.